Creator Licensing: How to Get Influencer Content Usage Rights

 Onto the good stuff!
 Writing an influencer contract from scratch can feel like a balancing act.
 You want to cover all your bases but you don’t want to overwhelm creators with details.

-But even if you’re using an existing contract template, note that influencer promotions aren’t one-size-fits-all.
+But even if you’re using an influencer contract template like the one above, note that influencer promotions aren’t one-size-fits-all.
 This is especially true as platforms and industries evolve.

 Here you’ll summarize the big-picture details of your influencer partnership, including: